Long-range minimal models: Contour deformations with MB

 Clearly, the first line defines the Mellin-Barnes integral from \eqref{vir-blocks-mellin}.
-The second line then uses \texttt{MBoptimizedRules[]} to find values of $\gamma$ and $\alpha_-^2$ which make all gamma arguments positive.\footnote{Note that this function succeeds whenever it returns a non-empty set of rules.
-Error messages which are sometimes displayed before this happens should be ignored \cite{c05}.} The non-trivial step of performing the analytic continuation in $\alpha_-^2$ is done by \texttt{MBcontinue[]} in the third line.
-Finally, the fourth line computes a list of terms which may be expanded to yield \eqref{vir-expanded3}.
-The exact same procedure works for $\mathcal{F}_{(1,3)}^{(1,2)(1,2)(1,2)(1,2)}$ if we edit the first line to read
+The second line then uses the code \texttt{MBoptimizedRules[]} to find values of $\gamma$ and $\alpha_-^2$ which make all gamma arguments positive.\footnote{Note that this function succeeds whenever it returns a non-empty set of rules.
+Error messages which are sometimes displayed before this happens, saying for example that no rules could be found, should be ignored \cite{c05}.} The non-trivial step of performing the analytic continuation in $\alpha_-^2$ is done by \texttt{MBcontinue[]} in the third line.
+Finally, the fourth line computes a list of terms which may be expanded in $1/m$ to yield the second equality in \eqref{vir-expanded1}.